BAAYoung/Kalman-testing/README.md

 # Kalman-testing
-Implementation of the unscented Kalman filter for the SWE equations
+Implementations of linear and unscented kalman filters for testing research ideas.